ssaltzen/Frozen-Herring.github.io/docs/index.md

 ### What is LARS?

-LARS is an on going project for the CS175 project corse at University California, Irvine.
-Our goal is to explore and implement an intereting AI to interact with the world of Minecraft.
+LARS is an on going project for the CS175 course at University California, Irvine.
+Our goal is to explore various machine learning techniques and implement an interesting AI to interact with the world of Minecraft.
+The projects are based in Microsoft’s Malmo, which is a platform for interfacing with the Minecraft game that allows our AI agent to command and observe various world dynamics.
+For our project, we chose to create a reinforcement learning AI that can efficiently navigate around a maze of treacherous obstacles and find useful rewards.
+We do not supply our agent with any information about the world state and so it must “learn” how to behave through trial and error.
+This is a brief overvie of [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning) .

 [![LARSVID](VideoLink.PNG)](https://youtu.be/fzii_TnV2Xg "LARS project video HD")

-	an AI that uses Q-Learning in conjunction with malmo to make a player AI that solves a 2D maze with items scattered throughout.

-We decieded to go with Q-Learning as described [here](https://en.wikipedia.org/wiki/Q-learning) and as implemented in the below code:
+More specifically our AI is aganet that uses Q-Learningdescribed [here](https://en.wikipedia.org/wiki/Q-learning) with some variations.
+An example of our update function is below:

 ```python

 def updateQTable(self, old_state):
         n = self.moveCount if self.moveCount < self.n else self.n
         cur_state = (tuple(self.world.rewardList), self.moveHistory[-1])